 "It strikes me rather as a hang-man air," returned Eugene.
 "He has undeniable intentions that way."
 They said little else as they followed.
-He went on before them as an ugly Fate might have done, and they kept him in view, and would have been glad enough to lose sight of him. he went before them, always at the same distance, and the same rate.
+He went on before them as an ugly Fate might have done, and they kept him in view, and would have been glad enough to lose sight of him.
+But on he went before them, always at the same distance, and the same rate.
 Aslant against the hard implacable weather and the rough wind, he was no more to be driven back than hurried forward, but held on like an advancing Destiny.
 There came, when they were about midway on their journey, a heavy rush of hail, which in a few minutes pelted the streets clear, and whitened them.
 It made no difference to him.
-A man's life being to be taken and the price of it got, the hailstones to arrest the purpose must the instant they reappeared, but their reappearlie larger and deeper than those.
-He crushed ance had no effect on his composure. through them, leaving marks in the fast melting the circumstance that Riderhood was their conhave fancied, following, that the very fashion of humanity had departed from his feet.

-The blast went by, and the moon contended with the fast-flying clouds, and the wild disorder reigning up there made the pitiful tumults in the streets of no account.
+A man's life being to be taken and the price of it got, the hailstones to arrest the purpose must lie larger and deeper than those.
+He crushed through them, leaving marks in the fast-melting slush that were mere shapeless holes; one might have fancied, following, that the very fashion of humanity had departed from his feet.
+The blast went by, and the moon contended with the fast-flying clouds, and the wild disorder reigning up there made the pitiful little tumults in the streets of no account.
 It was not that the wind swept all the brawlers into places of shelter, as it had swept the hail still lingering in heaps wherever there was refuge for it; but that it seemed as if the streets were absorbed by the sky, and the night were all in the air.

-"If he has had time to think of it," said Eugene, "he has not had time to think better of it -or differently of it, if that's better.
+"If he has had time to think of it," said Eugene, "he has not had time to think better of it - or differently of it, if that's better.
 There is no sign of drawing back in him; and as I recollect this place, we must be close upon the corner where we alighted that night."
-In fact, a few abrupt turns brought them to the river-side, where they had slipped about among the stones, and where they now slipped more; the wind coming against them in slants and flaws, across the tide and the windings of the river, in a furious way.
-With that habit of getting under the lee of any shelter which water-side characters acquire, the water-side character at present in question led the way to the lee side of the Six Jolly Fellowship Porters before he spoke.
+In fact, a few abrupt turns brought them to the river side, where they had slipped about among the stones, and where they now slipped more; the wind coming against them in slants and flaws, across the tide and the windings of the river, in a furious way.
+With that habit of getting under the lee of any shelter which waterside characters acquire, the waterside character at present in question led the way to the leeside of the Six Jolly Fellowship Porters before he spoke.
 "Look round here, Lawyer Lightwood, at them red curtains.
 It's the Fellowships, the 'ouse as I told you wouldn't run away.
 And has it run away?"
 Not showing himself much impressed by this remarkable confirmation of the informer's evidence, Lightwood inquired what other business they had there?
-"I wished you to see the Fellowships for yourself, Lawyer Lightwood, that you might judge whether I'm a liar; and now I'll see Gaffer's window for myself, that we may know whether he's at home."
-With that he crept away.
+"I wished you to see the Fellowships for yourself, Lawyer Lightwood, that you might judge whether I'm a liar; and now J'll see Gaffer's window for myself, that we may know whether he's at home."
+With that, he crept away.